-Bringing her new bundle home from the hospital was a moment that first time mom Kelly Smith* had fantasised about for a very long time.
+For first time mom Kelly Smith* bringing her new bundle home from the hospital was a moment she had fantasised about for a very long time.
 She envisioned cotton soft baby skin and a fresh baby smell to fill her home with love and excitement.

 "I’d literally stress about everything - from his breathing rhythm to the hygiene of the bottles.
 I’d doubt everything and question myself on repeat," says Smith.